1tengji1/Sharpness-Aware-Training/README.md

 ---> **SAT aims not to replace the existing methods but to use the gradient information provided by the existing methods to generally improve the PNN's robustness post-training under noises, perturbations, and system misalignment.**

----> **Key modification 1 with SAM: Weight optimization -> Control parameter optimization, Maximally increase PNN's robustness**
+---> **Key modification 1 with SAM: Weight optimization -> Control parameter optimization.
+Maximally increase PNN's robustness**

----> **Key modification 2 with SAM: Finite difference method to approximate gradient, Generally applicable to different PNN**
+---> **Key modification 2 with SAM: Finite difference method to approximate gradient.
+Generally applicable to different PNN**

 Our codes are constructed based on many excellent works and well-established techniques.